Epstein ex Maxwell denied getting Prince Andrew sex partners

 “Fifth,” he replied when he was asked if Maxwell was “one of the main women” he used to procure underage girls for sexual activities.

-Preska had ordered the transcripts of seven hours of depositions of Maxwell released by 9 a.m.
+Preska had ordered the transcripts of seven hours of depositions of Maxwell over two days in 2016 released by 9 a.m.
 Thursday.
-The judge allowed release of the transcripts after rejecting arguments that the interviews for Giuffre’s 2015 defamation lawsuit against Maxwell would jeopardize a fair criminal trial for Maxwell next July.
+The judge allowed the release after rejecting arguments that the interviews for Giuffre’s 2015 defamation lawsuit against Maxwell would jeopardize a fair criminal trial for Maxwell next July.

 Maxwell has been held without bail since her July arrest on charges that she procured the underage girls for Epstein to sexually abuse between 1994 and 1997.